Aschent89/nwnwod/docs/tools.md

 ## Nasher

 Nasher is a module maintenance tool written and maintained by Michael Sinclair (squattingmonk).
-Although not strictly a requirement, using Nasher will greatly reduce your workload and shorten your workflow when deploying content to the Dark Sun module.
+Although not strictly a requirement, using Nasher will greatly reduce your workload and shorten your workflow when deploying content to the Final Nights module.
 Nasher can be run through docker, though if you're not familiar with docker, I recommend installing it directly.

 Since we already have the nimble programming language installed via choosenim, installing Nasher is easy.